-- 1. A completed online application and \$60 application fee - 2.
-Official transcripts from every post-secondary school attended - 3.
-A baccalaureate degree of higher - 4.
-A resume or curriculum vitae (as appropriate) - 5.
+- 1. A baccalaureate degree or higher - 2.
+Official transcripts from all colleges and universities attended - 3.
+A resume or curriculum vitae (as appropriate) - 4.
+Three letters of reference from educators and/or employers. - 5.
 A Graduate Record Exam (GRE) score.
 GRE waivers will not be considered for the PhD program application.
 Official GRE test scores must be no more than five (5) years old. - 6.
-Grade Point Average (GPA) in previous degrees - 7.
-For international applicants, a minimum TOEFL score of 87 is acceptable on the internet-based test.
-A minimum IELTS score is 7. - 8.
-Submit a three-page single spaced personal statement that addresses the following items:
+Goal Statement follow template instructions in application - 7.
+Students with international college transcripts must submit a course by course evaluation report by either World Education Services or Educational Credential Evaluators. - 8.
+For International Applicants: A minimum TOEFL score of 87 is acceptable on the internet-based test.
+A minimum acceptable score for the IELTS is a 7.